data-and-design/data-and-design.github.io/classes/4871/assignments.md

 ### What to Submit

-A reading response containing:
+A reading response addressing the following for the readings:

 1. **Connection Map:** Identify connections to other course readings.
 For each:
    - What is the connection? (shared theme, tension, extension, response)
    - Why does this connection matter?

-2. **Course Themes:** How does this reading contribute to or complicate the course's central questions about disability and technology?
+2. **Course Themes:** How does each reading contribute to or complicate the course's central questions about disability and technology?

 3. **Discussion Questions:** 2–3 questions that could spark productive discussion by drawing on multiple readings.